 There are some cases when removing unnecessary parts becomes challenging.
 For example, if you need to remove the area “behind” hair.
 It’s a challenging task even if you use Photoshop.

 It’s possible to remove the background in PowerPoint and it may work great, but if you need something specific, it may be better to use Photoshop or other image editing software.
+For instance, there are AI-powered tools that let you make a quick background edit without monopolizing your time or relying on any preexisting skills, making them convenient and effective if time is limited.

 A good presentation is a great option to impress people.
 It may take some time to create something stunning, but you can save some time.
 You can take a template and modify it, instead of creating everything from scratch.
 A template already has all the elements.
 It’s flexible – you can add new elements, move them around, or remove something that you don’t need.
 Here’s a good source of templates.
 It has a search bar, so you can find templates for a certain category like “Fashion”, “Education”, “Business”, etc.